apidb-io/apidb-collection/README.md

 Initial run to check everything is working and you have connectivity.
 The dashboard will display a breakdown of the number of each OS by version.

 ````
-ansible-playbook  deploy.yml --tags=collect,post
+ansible-playbook  deploy.yml --tags=run,collect,post
 ````

 Second run
 ----------
-The second run will add create some local facts.
-If your using AWS or Azure, the script will collect some basic metadata to display.
-The customFactSetup.sh script can be updated or swapped out for your own scripts to create the facts you need on each server.
+The second run will create some local facts (in /tmp).
+If your using AWS or Azure, the script will also collect some basic metadata to display.
+The sampleFacts.sh script can be updated or swapped out for your own scripts to create the facts you need on each server.

  * You'll need to customise the local_facts for your environments.
 We're happy to provide support to get you up and running.
  * If you require additional help to configure facts for your infrastructure, we provide consultancy to get you displaying the information you need.

 ````
-ansible-playbook  deploy.yml --tags=local_facts,collect,post
+ansible-playbook  deploy.yml --tags=run,facts,collect,post
 ````

 Third run